 Prior to moving here, I had an epiphany.
 If I want to be successful in life, if I want to create meaningful experiences, if I want to feel great about myself — I should start by putting myself out there.
 I can only rely on my own bubble for so long, but it wouldn’t change a damn thing if I keep running away from situations that make me feel insecure or uncomfortable.
 I’m moving to a new city where I don’t know anyone and no one knows about me — what better opportunity for me to brave it out and create a new persona of someone I’ve always wanted to be?

 And so, around October of 2017, just right after my parents left me on my own, I went out on a date.
-Reminiscing about it now, I must have had some big balls right at that moment being in a completely new city barely knowing anyone with no regards as to whether or not my date was going to kill me, LOL.
+Reminiscing about it now, I must have had some big balls right at that moment being in a completely new city barely knowing anyone with no regards as to whether or not my date was a serial killer, LOL.
 BUT thankfully, Dubai is a very safe place to be as a woman.

 Being on that date sparked a different side of my personality.
 I started introducing myself as Bella to my dates.
 For me, Bella was this lady who exuded a lot of confidence, a good kind of flirty, a reasonable amount of fun to be around and be with, easygoing but also assertive, smart and clear about what she wants.
 Slowly, dates after dates Bella became my reality…and I’m glad that she did.

-Here are a couple of my learnings from that:
+Here are a couple of my learnings from that experience:

 - There’s always someone who is into your type.
-I used to be ridiculously over-worried about this but having gone out with different sorts of people, I realized that of course everybody has types.
-And there will always be someone in the market who is just as equally into you as you are to them.
-Back home, I would’ve said otherwise but I’m quite lucky to have transferred to a place with very diverse people and equally diverse taste.
+I used to be ridiculously over-worried about this but having gone out with different sorts of people, I realized that of course everybody has types and there will always be someone in the market who is just as equally into you as you are to them.
+Back home, I would’ve said otherwise but I’m quite lucky to have moved to a city with very diverse people and equally diverse taste.

 - Do not be nervous, do not be afraid.
 It’s too often that we refrain from being ourselves because we immediately think about how other people will perceive us.
 My top tip sounds very cliche but it works: be your authentic self.
 It is easier and more freeing to just come as you are.
 If your date doesn’t like it, that’s alright.
 Do not fret.
 It’s not the end of the world.
 There’s still lots of opportunity to meet other people.